kgateway-dev/kgateway.io/content/docs/traffic-management/route-delegation/multi-level-delegation.md

 description: Create a 3-level route delegation hierarchy with a parent, child, and grandchild HTTPRoute resource.
 ---

+Create a 3-level route delegation hierarchy with a parent, child, and grandchild HTTPRoute resource.

 ## Configuration overview

 In this guide you walk through a route delegation example that demonstrates route delegation from a parent HTTPRoute resource to a child HTTPRoute resource, and from a child HTTPRoute resource to a grandchild HTTPRoute resource.
 The following image illustrates the route delegation hierarchy: